 5.7.3.
 [Blank].

 5.7.4.
-System Management must issue a System Instruction in order to document the procedure it will follow in call on Registered Facilities to provide services under Network Control Service Contracts. in the Power System Operation Procedure, and System Management must follow that documented Market Procedure when calling on Registered Facilities to provide services under Network Control Service Contracts.
+System Management must issue an Operating Instruction in order to document the procedure it will follow in call on Registered Facilities to provide services under Network Control Service Contracts. in the Power System Operation Procedure, and System Management must follow that documented Market Procedure when calling on Registered Facilities to provide services under Network Control Service Contracts.

 5.9.3.
 The information provided by the IMO to a Network Operator under clause 5.9.2 must include, for each relevant Facility and Trading Interval: